penrose/geometric-queries/README.md

 Click on a function on top left (whose required arguments are also listed).

-Press `space` to feed currently selected list of elements as input to the selected function.
+Press `Enter` to feed currently selected list of elements as input to the selected function.
 Order of arguments matter (otherwise it crashes).

 ![A screenshot](https://miyehn.me/files/screenshot.png)